El-CID: A filter for Gravitational-wave Electromagnetic Counterpart Identification: Acknowledgements

 D.~C. is supported by the Illinois Survey Science Fellowship from the Center for AstroPhysical Surveys (CAPS)~\footnote{\url{https://caps.ncsa.illinois.edu/}} at the National Center for Supercomputing Applications (NCSA), University of Illinois Urbana-Champaign.
 D.~C. acknowledges computing resources provided by CAPS to carry our this research.
 This work made use of the Illinois Campus Cluster, a computing resource that is operated by the Illinois Campus Cluster Program (ICCP) in conjunction with NCSA which is supported by funds from the University of Illinois at Urbana-Champaign.
 This research also used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.

 D.~C. is grateful to Richard Kessler for help with using SNANA.
 D.~C. would like to thank Igor Andreoni for helpful discussions, Alex Gagliano for comments on the draft, Michael Coughlin and Mattia Bulla for help with the BU19 models.
-The authors would specially like to thank Leo Singer for critical comments.
+The authors specially thank Leo Singer for critical comments.
+The authors would also like to thank the anonymous referee for helpful comments.